RedisGears/RedisGears/docs/intro.md

 * It is hard to find the registrations that need to be removed (require a hard and frustrated manual process).
 * The process is not atomic, which means that you must stop your traffic during this process otherwise you might lose events.

-RedisGears 1.2 comes with an easier and safer way to upgrade your code using a new cencept called [sessions](glossary.md#session).
+RedisGears 1.2 comes with an easier and safer way to upgrade your code using a new concept called [sessions](glossary.md#session).
 Whenever [`RG.PYEXECUTE`](commands.md#rgpyexecute) is invoked, a new [session](glossary.md#session) is created.
 The session accumulates everything that was created during invocation of the session code ([registrations](glossary.md#registration) and [executions](glossary.md#execution)).
 Each session has a unique ID, sessions unique ID can be set by the user so it will have meaning and will be easy to find.
-The above upgrade example can be done easier by taking adventage of RedisGears sessions:
+The above upgrade example can be done easier by taking advantage of RedisGears sessions:

 * Register old code with user provided session ID:
 ```